- Search for a Leaflet

 Is there anything else I need to know about this medicine?

-- Your doctor may suggest that your child has a bone biopsy (a small piece of bone is taken under anaesthetic) before starting treatment with risedronate.
+- Your doctor may suggest that your child has a bone biopsy before starting treatment with risedronate (a small piece of bone is taken under anaesthetic).

-- Your child will probably have a special scan called a DXA every 6 months while taking risedronate, to see how well it is working.
+- Your child may have a special scan called a DXA every 6 months while taking risedronate, to see how well it is working.

 - Your child may also have an X-ray of their skeleton once a year to check how the size and shape of their bones has changed while taking risedronate.